Department of Anthropology

 B.A.
 Northern Arizona University, 2001

-Website: Forager Complexity Lab
+Website: Forager Archaeology Lab

 ORCID: https://orcid.org/0000-0002-7742-2127

-Randy Haas is archaeologist who investigates human behavior in forager societies (aka, hunter-gatherers) of the past in order to better understand human behavior in the present.
+Randy Haas is archaeologist who investigates forager societies (aka, hunter-gatherers) of the past in order to better understand human behavior in the present.
 Particular topics of interest include forager diets, mobility, technology, inequality, cooperation, gender, and diversity.
 Haas leads archaeological excavations and survey projects in the Andes Mountains of Peru and mountain regions of western North America.
 He also specializes in quantitative comparative approaches that integrate large datasets across North and South America.

 Dr. Haas is accepting MA and PhD applications from students with interests in any aspect of forager archaeology.